isomerpages/moe-nationaljc/pages/faq.md

 **There is no O-Level cohort at NJC.
 What would happen to my child if he/she is not able to cope with the IP?**

-_We will take care of every child.Learning is personalised and differentiated to ensure that all learners are able to optimise the learning experience.
+_We will take care of every child.
+Learning is personalised and differentiated to ensure that all learners are able to optimise the learning experience.
 In a similar vein, every learner is supported to ensure that learning gaps are addressed in a timely manner and that the learner rebuilds confidence._

 _There have been instances where a child and his/her parents feel that another education track is more appropriate.
 We have facilitated the necessary and continued to monitor the growth and progress of the child.
 These children have done very well for themselves._